scummvm/scummvm/backends/platform/wince/README-WinCE.txt

 ScummVM Windows CE FAQ
-Last updated: 2011-07-20
+Last updated: 2011-10-15
-Release version: x.x.x
+Release version: 1.4.0
 ------------------------------------------------------------------------

 New in this version
 -------------------
-x.x.x:
+1.4.0:
+- Changed the memory management so that it is finally possible to break the 32MB per process barrier on Windows CE.
+It should be possible now (finally) to play nearly every game with the "big" binary (scummvm.exe, which includes all game engines).
-- Changed default values for "high_sample_rate" & "FM_high_quality" to "true" as
+- Changed default values for "high_sample_rate" & "FM_high_quality" to "true"
-  most devices today are fast enough to handle this.
+  as most devices today are fast enough to handle this.
 It's still possible to set this to "false" if you have a slower device.
 - Fix for TeenAgent & Hugo engines (both weren't running at all, crashed right at the beginning)
+- Discworld 2 is now playable (works now because of the new memory management)
 - Replaced the game mass-adding functionality with the functionality used on all other platforms.
 It now shows progress while searching for games.

 1.3.1:
 - Fix for Normal2xAspect scaler which was causing screen update issues in some